THE POETRY OF

 Christmas Eve

-On Christmas Day morning,
+On Christmas morning we

-the thread and other decorations and my mother and I decorated
+figurines, various nuts on the thread and other decorations and

-the tree to make it as beautiful as possible and complete the
+my mother and I decorated the tree to make it as beautiful as

-mysterious charm of Christmas (as long as
+possible and complete the mysterious charm of Christmas (as long as we were very small, the Christmas tree was

-we wouldn't see it - it was from Santa ... ).
+secretly prepared so we wouldn't see it - it was from Santa ... ).
 Mom and aunt warned us that on Christmas

 Day, nothing should be eaten until dinner to see the "golden

-pig".
-But we still secretly ate some of the chocolate from
+secretly ate some of the chocolate from the collection while

-the collection while decorating the tree...
+decorating the tree...

 My